Financial-Times/origami-website/_components/contributing.md

 The Origami registry houses components that the Origami team maintains, as well as components that other teams are responsible for.

 ### Make a proposal
 For the Origami team to oversee a components' maintenance, a proposal needs to be made.
-You can find information about that process in the <a href="https://github.com/Financial-Times/origami-proposals/" class="o-typography-link--external" target="_blank" rel="noopener">origami-proposals</a>.
+You can find information about that process in the <a href="https://github.com/Financial-Times/origami-proposals/" class="o-typography-link--external" target="_blank" rel="noopener">origami-proposals</a> project board.
-After the team has reviewed the proposal, and if it has been accepted, the team will take responsibility for this component and build it for you.
+After the team has reviewed the proposal, and if it has been accepted, we will take responsibility for this component and build it for you.

 ### Build an independent component
-If would like to create a component that you don't expect the team to maintain, such as an experimental or product-specific component, you need to be aware of the minimum requirements.
-These requirements allow any component to be picked up by the registry, and you can the <a href="https://www.npmjs.com/package/origami-build-tools" class="o-typography-link--external" target="_blank" rel="noopener">Origami Build Tools</a> provide a boilerplate with those requirements.
+If would like to create a component that you don't expect the team to maintain, such as an experimental or product-specific component, there are minimum requirements that need to be present.
+These requirements allow any component to be picked up by the registry and ensure consistency across all components' behaviour.

+You can use the <a href="https://www.npmjs.com/package/origami-build-tools" class="o-typography-link--external" target="_blank" rel="noopener">Origami Build Tools</a> for this, as it will provide a boilerplate with those requirements.

 ```
 npm i -g origami-build-tools